Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Experimental Setup

 \subsubsection{Autoencoder}

-We adopt the 3D variational autoencoder architecture from the MONAI Generative Models library \cite{pinaya2022brain}, following the same configuration as BrLP \cite{puglisi2024enhancing}.
-The autoencoder uses a 3-channel latent representation with an encoder that progressively downsamples through four levels with channel dimensions $(64, 128, 128, 128)$, using 2 residual blocks per level with group normalization (32 groups).
+We adopt the 3D AE architecture from the MONAI Generative Models library \cite{pinaya2022brain}, following the same configuration as BrLP \cite{puglisi2024enhancing}.
+The AE uses a 3-channel latent representation with an encoder that progressively downsamples through four levels with channel dimensions $(64, 128, 128, 128)$, using 2 residual blocks per level with group normalization (32 groups).
 The latent space achieves approximately $8\times$ spatial downsampling.
-We initialize from publicly available pre-trained weights\footnote{Pretrained Autoencoder is available at: \href{https://github.com/Project-MONAI/GenerativeModels/tree/main/model-zoo/models/brain_image_synthesis_latent_diffusion_model}{https://github.com/Project-MONAI/GenerativeModels}} and fine-tune with anatomical supervision.
+We initialize from publicly available pre-trained weights\footnote{Pretrained AE is available at: \href{https://github.com/Project-MONAI/GenerativeModels/tree/main/model-zoo/models/brain_image_synthesis_latent_diffusion_model}{https://github.com/Project-MONAI/GenerativeModels}} and fine-tune with anatomical supervision.